aws-samples/eks-workshop/content/intermediate/200_migrate_to_eks/expose-counter-app-kind.md

 ```

 Create an Application Load Balancer (ALB) in the same security group and subnet.
-An ALB needs to be spread accross a minimum of two subnets.
+An ALB needs to be spread across a minimum of two subnets.

 ```bash
 export ALB_ARN=$(aws elbv2 create-load-balancer \